'He could be anywhere now:' Search continues for Texas man suspected of killing his neighbors after being asked to stop firing his rifle outdoors - KESQ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Andy Rose, Keith Allen, Raja Razek and Ray Sanchez contributed to this report.
+CNN’s Rosa Flores, Andy Rose, Keith Allen, Raja Razek and Ray Sanchez contributed to this report.